-At March 31, 2016 and 2015, all of the Company's investment securities were classified as available-for-sale and were carried on its balance sheet at their fair market value.
-A fair market value hierarchy based on three levels of inputs was used to measure each security (see note 8).
+At March 31, 2017 and 2016, all of the Company's investment securities were classified as available-for-sale and were carried on its balance sheet at their fair market value.
+A fair market value hierarchy based on three levels of inputs was used to measure each security (see note 8 to the consolidated financial statements).